Invoicing Blog Help Create account

 ✅ In summary

-You can always reopen — no limit on how many times, and the process is the same as the initial opening.
-If more than 12 months have passed, you may requalify for VAT exemption.
+2. You can always open again — no limit on how many times, and the process is the same as the initial opening.
+There are rules to keep in mind for the VAT exemption and Social Security — see how to reopen your atividade for the details.